Following system colour scheme Selected dark colour scheme Selected light colour scheme

 year: NotRequired[int | None]

-Due to this nature, an important side effect allows us to define a TypedDict type that disallows additional items:
+An important side effect of the inheritance rules is that we can define a TypedDict type that disallows additional items:

 name: str